-The NPAC SMS issues an M-SET request setting the subscriptionVersionStatus to “sending”, subscriptionBroadcastTimeStamp and subscriptionModifiedTimeStamp on the subscriptionVersionNPAC on SV1.
+The NPAC SMS sets the subscriptionVersionStatus to “sending”, subscriptionBroadcastTimeStamp and subscriptionModifiedTimeStamp on the subscriptionVersionNPAC on SV1.

-NPAC SMS responds to the M-SET.

 The NPAC SMS sets the subscriptionVersionStatus to sending on the subscriptionVersionNPAC on SV2.

-NPAC SMS response to the M-SET.

 Each previously failed Local SMS responds with a successful M-DELETE reply.

 Subscription Version Port-to-Original: Resend (continued)